-- 1 Select Tools ► Options. - 2 In the Options dialog box, select the Server tab. - 3 Select from the list the name of the SAS Application Server to which the SAS Workspace Server belongs. - 4 Click Test Connection.
+- 1. Select Tools \Rightarrow Options. - 2.
+In the Options dialog box, select the Server tab. - 3.
+Select from the list the name of the SAS Application Server to which the SAS Workspace Server belongs. - 4.
+Click Test Connection.
 You might be prompted for a user name and password.
-If you are, enter credentials that enable you to be authenticated on the host where the SAS Workspace Server is running.
+If you are, enter credentials that allow you to be authenticated on the host where the SAS Workspace Server is running.
 If all goes well, you see an Information dialog box that says, "Connection to the server was successful".